Greenwich Power Station: History

 The station is an early London example of a steel-framed building with a stone-clad brick cover.
 In area it measures 114 m by 59 m, with a maximum roof height of 24 m.
 It is divided into two naves: the west nave, originally the boiler house, is now the turbine hall; the east nave, now largely unused, was the former engine room.
 The external stock brick walls include Portland stone decorations, notably on the south and north elevations.
 Corrugated sheeting replaced the original slate roof.
 The coaling pier was designed by the LCC's chief engineer, Maurice Fitzmaurice.

-By 1910 the advantages of steam turbines were well known and four steam turbine alternators were installed in the second stage of the station's building programme.
+By 1910 the advantages of steam turbines were well known and four steam 5,000kW turbine alternators were installed in the second stage of the station's building programme.
 The reciprocating engines installed during the first stage were replaced by steam turbines in 1922.

+Two 16,000-kW turbo alternator sets were added in 1932 when the station was owned and operated by the London County Council in connection with its tramway system.
+In 1938 London Passenger Transport Board had taken control of the station and they added a further four B.T.H.
+16,000-kW turbo-alternators which followed a further three units that had been installed.
+Steam for the extensions will be provided by sixteen stoker fired Yarrow boilers with a normal evaporative capacity of 50,000 lb. per hour.
+With this addition the capacity of the site reached 112,000 kW.

 The two chimneys of stage one were 249 ft high but, following objections from the nearby Royal Observatory (the station was immediately below the Prime Meridian and the meridian of the Altazimuth), the chimneys of stage two were reduced to 180 ft height.
 The taller chimneys were eventually reduced to the height of the later chimneys during a modernisation programme between 1969 and 1972.